 - a.
 One minute Freestyle in canter.
 Assisted mounts are permitted but will not be scored.
-Unassisted mounts will be scored. - b.
-D and R moves are not permitted and performing these moves will result in a deduction of 1 point from the technique score. - c.
+Unassisted mounts will be scored. - b. ~~D and R moves are not permitted and performing these moves will result in a deduction of 1~~ point from the technique score.

+- c.
 The emphasis is on Performance, Artistic value and Harmony with the horse.
 There will be no score for Difficulty. - d.
-Scored as 1 except for mount no score for Difficulty.
+Scored as 1 except for mount

-7. Free Test PN
+7. Free Test PN (~~Rein of your choice~~)

 - a.
-One minute Freestyle in Canter, assisted mounts are mandatory and will not be scored. - b.
-D and R moves are not permitted and performing these moves will result in a deduction of 1 point from the technique score. - c.
-The emphasis is on Performance, Artistic value and Harmony with the horse.
-There will be
+One minute Freestyle in Canter, assisted mounts are ~~mandatory and permitted but~~ will not be scored. - b. ~~D and R moves are not permitted and performing these moves will result in a deduction of 1 point from the technique score.~~